Trustless-Work/react-library-trustless-work/README.md

       /**
        * @Note:
-       * - We need to sign the transaction using your private key
+       * - We need to sign the transaction using your [private key] such as wallet
        * - The result will be a signed transaction
        */
-      const signedXdr = await signTransaction({
+      const signedXdr = await signTransaction({ /* This method should be provided by the wallet */ unsignedTransaction,
-        unsignedTransaction,
         address: walletAddress || "",
       });